Calorique

 “Chicken breast is too bland to eat every day”

 This is a technique problem, not a food problem.
-Chicken breast cooked past 165°F (74°C) rapidly loses moisture — the USDA minimum internal temperature for safe consumption is exactly 165°F, and every additional degree reduces juiciness measurably.
-Use a meat thermometer, pull at exactly 165°F, and rest 5 minutes before cutting.
-Seasoning with bold spices (smoked paprika, cumin, garlic, za’atar, gochugaru) applied to the surface before grilling or baking adds zero meaningful calories while completely transforming the eating experience.
-Brining in saltwater for 30–60 minutes before cooking adds moisture retention without significant calorie change.
+USDA FSIS recommends using a food thermometer and cooking poultry to a safe minimum internal temperature of 165°F (74°C).
+For better texture, use a thermometer instead of guessing, avoid prolonged overcooking, and rest the meat before cutting.
+Seasoning with bold spices (smoked paprika, cumin, garlic, za’atar, gochugaru) applied to the surface before grilling or baking adds negligible calories while changing the flavor.
+Brining in saltwater for 30–60 minutes before cooking can improve moisture retention without a meaningful calorie change.

 “Organic or free-range chicken has fewer calories”